This post may contain affiliate links. Please read my disclosure policy.

 Salt your water.
 This is critical!
 The matzo balls will soak up the water, so if it’s plain, they’ll taste plain.
 If it’s too salty, they will be too.
 Salting your water is very important!
 You don’t need to use broth if you salt correctly!
 Roughly 3 tablespoons of salt to 3 quarts of water will create the perfect matzo ball!

 Add fresh herbs.
-It’s a game changer!
+It’s a game-changer for flavor!

 Don’t undercook!
 If you want them fluffy, don’t undercook!